 The Sisters of St. Dominic of Amityville, New York, numbering 700-plus* in the New York area, have taken a corporate stance against the death penalty.
 In response to Governor Pataki’s pledge to reinstate the death penalty, this congregation by direct vote commits itself to reject all forms of violence.

 “We the undersigned stand against any legislation instituting the death penalty in New York State.”

 Corporate Stance Statement December 29, 1994

 “We, the Sisters of St. Dominic of Amityville, NY, believe that nuclear arms are evil.
 It is a sin to produce, possess or threaten to use them.
-We believe that the current balance of United States and Soviet nuclear weapons is an adequate basis on which to negotiate arms reduction.
-Therefore, we support as a first step immediate, mutual and verifiable freeze on testing, production and deployment of nuclear weapons by the United States and the Soviet Union.”
+We believe that the current balance of the United States and Soviet nuclear weapons is an adequate basis on which to negotiate arms reduction.
+Therefore, we support as a first step immediate, mutual and verifiable freeze on testing, production, and deployment of nuclear weapons by the United States and the Soviet Union.”